sempare/sempare-delphi-template-engine/docs/statements.md

 ### for

-The 'for to/downto' loop comes in two forms as it does in Object Pascal:
+The _for to/downto_ loop comes in two forms as it does in Object Pascal:
 ```
 increasing integers from 1 to 10
 <% for i := 1 to 10 %>